symonb/symonb.github.io/docs/math/filters/filters_theory.md

 However, step response in such a designed system does not match with the response of a continuous system.
 Also, a combination in a series of two impulse-invariant systems doesn't have to be impulse-invariant (usually isn't).
 This is because a convolution of two sampled signals is not the same as a sampled convolution of those signals.

-\*For repeated poles you still perform decomposition of the transfer function.
+\*For repeated poles, you still perform the decomposition of the transfer function.
 But since you have not only first-order parts it is needed to find $\mathcal{L}^{-1}$ for your fraction.
 The easiest way is to look up into the tables.

 ## Zero-Order-Hold and First-Order Hold

-When we control motors or another analogue plant with a discrete controller we don't use impulses to to control our plant.
+When we control motors or another analog plant with a discrete controller we don't use impulses to control our plant.
 Usually, computed control signals are sent to DAC (_Digital to Analog Converter_) which transforms discrete impulses into step functions.
-Then these step functions can be fed into an analogue plant.
-Therefore we are more interested into tho response of the plant with a DAC.
+Then these step functions can be fed into an analog plant.
+Therefore we are more interested in the response of the plant with a DAC.

 [![image](images/Zrzut%20ekranu%202022-12-08%20104912.png)](images/Zrzut%20ekranu%202022-12-08%20104912.png){:class="img-responsive"}
 <custom_caption>How typical DAC transform signal from discrete (red) to continuous (green)</custom_caption>